Biomedical Engineering (B.S.)

 Wayne State's undergraduate program in biomedical engineering is built upon a strong foundation of engineering that integrates biomedical sciences early in the curriculum and continuously throughout subsequent coursework.
 In order to prepare students for careers and/or further education, traditional lectures are combined with problem-based and project-based learning to allow students to immediately apply their foundational knowledge to biomedical engineering challenges.
 From the first week of the program, through an ongoing partnership with the Medical School and affiliated hospitals, students are introduced to real world biomedical engineering problems and tools so as to develop a thorough understanding of the challenges faced in clinical medicine.
 All students are also encouraged to become actively involved in one of the research groups of the Department for which opportunities are available as early as freshman year.
 Before the junior year all biomedical engineering students must select one of three concentrations: biomaterials, biomechanics, or bio-medical instrumentation.

-The program's objectives are to prepare graduates who, in two-three years after graduation, will be able to:
+The program's objectives are to prepare graduates who, within a few years of graduation, will be able to:

-- Utilize engineering, mathematical, and biomedical tools to solve biomedical engineering problems and design biomedical engineering systems;
+- Advance tools to solve biomedical engineering problems and design biomedical engineering systems.

 The B.S.B.M.E. program is coordinated by the Undergraduate Program Chairperson with the assistance of the Departmental academic advisor.
 These individuals are available to support students in selecting courses, identifying research and internship opportunities, and discussing plans for after graduation.
 Students are encouraged to join and actively participate in the campus chapter of the Biomedical Engineering Society (BMES) for networking and professional development opportunities.